igoramadas/setmeup/README.md

 ## Configuration files

-By default SetMeUp will load configuration from 3 different JSON files, on the following order:
+By default SetMeUp will load configuration from 4 different JSON files, on the following order:

 1. **settings.default.json** are mainly used by libraries to define their default settings.
 2. **settings.json** should usually contain global settings for the current application.
 3. **settings.NODE_ENV.json** should have application settings relevant only to the current environment.
+4. **settings.secret.json** secrets and credentials, this file is automatically encrypted on load.

 A typical application will have at least the `settings.json` file, but most should also have a `settings.development.json` and one `settings.production.json` file as well.
 The `settings.default.json` is meant to be used mostly by libraries and sharead modules.

-The configuration files can have inline comments (they're treated as JSON5).
+**Please note:** the configuration files can have inline comments (they're treated as JSON5).

 ## Basic usage